Mastanese/mastanese.github.io/projects/yuhmmy.md

 Overall, in my personal opinion, I saw Mongo as lacking compared to SQL (specifically comparing Microsoft's T-SQL).
 Pulling data from the database involves a lot of work in filtering.
 Additionally, not everything works as intended.
 For example, the `$where` clause, used in `find()` is intended to provide a way to filter using functions.
 However, when used in JS, it always returns 1 and thus, does not actually filter anything.

 Overall, working on this project was a good experience, I learned a lot about web development and working collaboratively on software projects.
 There was a lot of time spent researching the various frameworks that were used in this project.
 Keeping code standardized was a pain; however, it is useful when working with others.
 Having a standard format makes it easier to read others (and my own) code.
 It makes it easier for site maintenance and when adding further functionality to existing components/pages.

+Our project page can be found here: https://yuhmmy.github.io/